Coyotes win 3-1, halt Stars' road winning streak at 6 - NewsBreak

 Oettinger made a quick glove save on Travis Boyd’s shot from the crease with four minutes remaining in an uneventful first period, the best scoring chance for either side.

-NOTES: Keller, who skates on the Coyotes’ top line and on the power play, logged 11 minutes, 23 seconds in a busy first period and finished with 24:46 ice time.
-He has 17 goals and 21 assists in his last 34 games. ...
-Arizona F Andrew Ladd suffered a lower body in the first period, leading Tourigny to double-shifted Keller and Schmaltz much of the rest of the way,. ...
+NOTES: F Clayton Keller, who skates on the Coyotes’ top line and on the power play, logged 11 minutes, 23 seconds in a busy first period.
+Keller has 17 goals and 21 assists in his last 34 games. ...
 The Coyotes placed G Carter Hutton on waivers.
 Hutton started three of the Coyotes' first six games, but had not played since while dealing with a lower body injury. ...
 Coyotes broadcaster Matt McConnell worked his 1,700th NHL game Sunday. ...
 Crouse's goal also was his 100th NHL point.

 UP NEXT